Twitter to raise $1.3 billion through debt offerings

-(Reuters) - Twitter Inc (TWTR.N) said it plans to raise $1.3 billion by issuing convertible senior notes, its first debt offering since its market debut in November.
+Sept 10 (Reuters) - Twitter Inc said it plans to raise $1.3 billion by issuing convertible senior notes, its first debt offering since its market debut in November.

 Twitter shares fell about 1.5 percent in extended trading on Wednesday.